Beef Noodle Soup

 Technology Applications

-Production Standardization: Using technological equipment to control cooking temperature and time, ensuring stable quality.
+Using technological equipment to control cooking temperature and time, ensuring consistent quality.

 Internationalization Challenges

-Cultural Adaptation: When promoting overseas, need to consider local taste preferences and dietary habits.
+When promoting overseas, considerations must account for local taste preferences and dietary habits.

-Ingredient Procurement: When preparing overseas, obtaining authentic seasonings and ingredients is a major challenge.
+When producing overseas, obtaining authentic seasonings and ingredients is a major challenge.

 Tasting Culture and Etiquette